kgisl/pythonFDP/manual/lab6-kgashok.py.md

 ## Bonus 2
 1. How will you rewrite the function `get_maxnumber()` using the in-built function `max` (https://docs.python.org/3/library/functions.html?highlight=max#max)?
 2. Can you reduce the function to a one-liner?
 3. Under what conditions will the one-liner function fail?
-Can this failure be handled in a pythonic (aka gracefull) fashion?
+Can this failure be handled in a pythonic (aka graceful) fashion?
+Clue: There are at least conditions
+4. How will the code be modified so that both the `max_value` and the `max_index` at which the `max_value` occurs is returned?

 ## Bonus 3